 To upload documents, click on the “Sections” tab in the case file, find your designated section and select “Update Documents”.

 Generally speaking, you should upload each document separately.
 This applies to all exhibits at trial or documents that are contained in a motion record.
 This will ensure that all of your documents are organized and easily accessible for your hearing.
 Each document will be listed in the table of contents found on the left-hand of the “Review” screen.
 Affidavits with attached exhibits, and Books of Authorities, are the exceptions to this general rule.
 Affidavits with attached exhibits should be uploaded in one PDF document with hyperlinks from the affidavit to the exhibits for ease of reference.
 Similarly, where a Book of Authorities is provided to the court, it should be uploaded as a single PDF document with a table of contents hyperlinked to the cases contained within it.
-This will assist the judge or master in easily locating the exhibits and/or caselaw.
+This will assist the judge or associate judge in easily locating the exhibits and/or caselaw.